ibm-cloud-docs/containers/storage-file-vpc-apps.md

       resources:
         requests:
           storage: 10Gi # Enter the size of the storage in gigabytes (Gi).
-      storageClassName: ibmc-vpc-file-dp2 # Enter the name of the storage class that you want to use.
+      storageClassName: ibmc-vpc-file-min-iops # Enter the name of the storage class that you want to use.
     ```
       {: codeblock}